 CTY staff members do not give injections; students on injectables are expected to self-administer.
 If this is an issue, please contact your site’s program manager to explore other arrangements immediately upon receipt and review of your Course Assignment Packet.
 Generally, it is not possible to arrange allergy shots.

 The parent or guardian who signs the medical form is financially responsible for all costs incurred as a result of any medical services provided.
-Although we request that all students send in a photocopy of their insurance and/or pharmacy cards with their medical forms, not all providers accept all insurance plans.
+Although we request that all students upload a photo of their insurance and/or pharmacy cards when completing the medical form, not all providers accept all insurance plans.
 Some providers require payment from families at the time of service.
 We do not carry medical insurance of any kind for students.
 Any costs incurred and not paid by the family at the time of service will be billed to the student’s account.
 Medical insurance is not required to attend CTY.

-After assignment to a course, students are required to submit a medical form, which requires a physician’s signature.
+After assignment to a course, students are required to submit an online medical form, which must be printed and has a portion that requires a physician’s signature.
 We recommend that you schedule an appointment with your physician immediately upon receipt of your child’s course assignment.
 CTY's medical form and other instructions included in the Course Assignment Packet list all required vaccinations.
 No medication, vitamins, or supplements may be dispensed without the appropriate consent and signatures on students’ medical forms.
 The medical form is also necessary should your child need to visit a local medical provider.